aws/aws-iot-device-sdk-embedded-C/README.md

 git submodule update --init --recursive
 ```

+When building with CMake, submodules are also recursively cloned automatically.
+However, `-DBUILD_CLONE_SUBMODULES=0`
+can be passed as a CMake flag to disable this functionality.
+This is useful when you'd like to build CMake while using a
+different commit from a submodule.

 ### Building and Running Demos

 The libraries in this SDK are not dependent on any operating system.
 However, the demos for the libraries in this SDK are built and tested on a Linux platform.
 The demos builds with [CMake](https://cmake.org/), a cross-platform build tool.